 Finally, talk to the students about the concept of responsibility and what it actually means.
-Discussion points could focus on contextual meanings such as:
+Discussion points should focus on the following concepts;

-- being responsible means taking control over a situation - having power or authority to make one's own decisions - being a leader or having influence over others - responsibility means accepting blame and fault and dealing with feelings of guilt when a poor decision is made and there are negative consequences - being accountable to not just others, but to yourself, for choices, decisions, actions or inactions
+- being responsible means taking control over a situation - having power or authority to make one's own decisions - being a leader or having influence over others - responsibility means accepting blame and fault, and accepting feelings of guilt when a poor decision is made and there are negative consequences - being accountable to not just others, but to yourself, for choices, decisions, actions and inactions

 Ask the students to think about levels of responsibility for each of the characters, as they watch the film.
-Ask them to think about the question, "Who is ultimately responsible for you?"
+Ask them to think about the questions; "Who is ultimately responsible for you?"
+"To whom do you ultimately have to answer?"